CentML/asplos23-tutorial/deepview_tutorial/setup.md

 layout: home
 title: Environment Setup
 parent: DeepView Tutorial
-nav_order: 2
+nav_order: 1
 ---

 # Environment Setup

 ## Prerequisites
-(If you are connecting to your own Desktop machine)Please ensure a version of PyTorch compiled with CUDA is installed in your current environment.
+(If you are connecting to your own Desktop machine) Please ensure a version of PyTorch compiled with CUDA is installed in your current environment.
 To verify this, run:
 ```bash
 python -c "import torch; print(torch.version.cuda)"
 ```